 Are there baby changing facilities?

-Yes, baby changing facilities are available in the disabled toilet and the ladies toilets.
+Yes, baby changing facilities are available in the ladies toilets.

 I am a breast feeding mother is there anywhere for me to feed my child?